carmelosammarco/tool4NC/README.md

 I created also a **chat-community** powered by "Gitter" where is possible have an exchange of ideas,functionalities,bugs and many more.
 Just click ![Gitter](https://badges.gitter.im/tool4nc/community.svg) to acces the chat room.

-Many thanks to visit this page and try this software.
+Many thanks to visit this page and try this python software.

 **Carmelo Sammarco**